Houston Health Department

 Do I need other permits to operate a food establishment in the City of Houston?

-If you manufacture foods for retail sale, you must also register with the Texas Department of Health as a Food Manufacturer.
-Please contact the Manufactured Foods Division at (512) 834-6670.
+If you manufacture foods for retail sale, you must also register with the Texas Department of Health as a food manufacturer.

-For food establishments located in Harris County, but not Houston limits, contact the Harris County Health Department at (713) 439-6260 or click here to visit their website.
+For food establishments located in Harris County, but outside of Houston city limits, contact the Harris County Health Department.

 Is there a certification program for food establishment operators?